consteagle-com/issues/.github/ISSUE_TEMPLATE/feedback.md

 #### Suggestion

-I think we should introduce more cats on the DBL Website because they ..
+I think we should introduce more cats on the DBL Website because they...

 - that's nice
 - Improve the user experience